Reinhard Busse: Career

-Advisory positions and participation on commissions
+Other activities

 Busse has been or is a member of various standing and ad-hoc commissions, including WHO, the European Commission, the World Bank, the OECD, the (German) Academy of Sciences Leopoldina, the German Council of Science and Humanities, the German Bundestag (Parliament), the German Ministry of Health, the German Medical Association, the German Institute for Quality and Efficiency in Health Care, the Federal Association of Statutory Health Insurance Funds, the National Association of Statutory Health Insurance Physicians, and different sickness funds.

+From 2020 to 2021, Busse – following an appointment by the World Health Organization's Regional Office for Europe – served on the scientific advisory board to the Pan-European Commission on Health and Sustainable Development, chaired by Mario Monti.

 Awards

 Since 2013, Busse has been ranked in the F.A.Z. economist list of "Germany's most influential economists", reaching 8th and 11th position in 2017 and 2018, respectively, the highest among health economists.

 Research interests

 Busse's research is interdisciplinary, bridging medicine, economics, politics, and public health, aimed at combining methodological advancement and policy-relevance.
 He links these fields of research to make clear policy recommendations, including his recommendation of significantly reducing hospital locations and the number of hospital beds in Germany, while still retaining the clinical staffing levels, which would significantly improve quality of care.

 Busse's primary research areas are: health systems, health services, health economics, and health technology assessment (HTA).

 Health systems: Busse's work has had a particular emphasis on reforms in Germany, the systematic and comparative description and evaluation (performance assessment) of other countries health systems, including those in Central and Eastern Europe, as well as research about the design of social insurance systems, benefit baskets and the tension between market and regulation in the international and national contexts.
 He also researches the role of the EU in the health care sector.
 Beyond thematic areas, Busse's research has also focused on the methods of comparative health systems analysis.
 In this regard, his work has helped advance international health system research.
 The Coverage Cube, designed by Busse, is used worldwide to describe Universal Health Coverage (see Goal 3 of Sustainable Development Goals).

 Health services: Busse focuses on the design and effect of payment mechanisms, in particular Diagnosis-related groups (DRG-systems), quality of care, models of integrated care and the role of nursing staff, among other things on its impact on patient outcomes, a line of study he has developed since the 1990s.

 Health economics: Busse's health economics research centers on the assessment of health systems, in general, and of health technologies such as pharmaceuticals and medical devices, in particular.

 HTA: Busse's work on developing methods to appropriately and effectively assess health technologies has been instrumental in this area of activity.
 For example, the methodology used across Europe today was informed by Busse's publication from 2002, entitled BEST PRACTICE IN UNDERTAKING AND REPORTING HEALTH TECHNOLOGY ASSESSMENTS: Working Group 4 Report).